Dual Diagnosis Treatment Waynesboro, TN

 Services provided:

-• Treatment for teenagers and co-occurring addiction and mental health treatment
+• Treatment for teenagers and dual diagnosis treatment

 Health Connect America - 38.5 miles from Waynesboro, TN

-Health Connect America is a dual-diagnosis treatment center in Florence, Alabama that provides treatment services for substance use and mental health disorders that include bipolar disorder as well as eating disorders.
+Health Connect America is a dual-diagnosis treatment center in Florence, Alabama that provides treatment for mental health and substance abuse disorders that include depression as well as paranoid personality disorder.

 Address: 614 South Court Street, Florence, AL 35630 in Lauderdale County